PythonRSAS/pythonrsas.github.io/_posts/2022-07-20-1-Bit-wise-operations.md

 I first learned about bit-wise number system when I was a child.
 It is nothing but using binary instead of decimal

-# Binary number system vs decimal number system
+# Binary vs decimal number system
 When we represent numbers in decimal number system, we use powers of 10.
 $$1 = 10^0$$
 $$10 = 10^1$$